ForwardFeed/MyBashUtils/README.md

 it will just find your keyboard automatically and print out the decimal keycode/keysyms. (i haven't totally understood how keyboards works in linux)

 ### SteamActivityStalk
-so i was looking to see if my boyfriend wasn't playing csgo instead of, i dunno, doing the things he told me he was doing, and since i'm kinda huh cringe? obsessive? i made a tool for spying on his steamaccount.
+so i was looking to see if my (ex)boyfriend wasn't playing csgo instead of, i dunno, doing the things he told me he was doing, and since i'm kinda huh cringe? obsessive? i made a tool for spying on his steamaccount.
 Even if the person you stalk is in invisible in steam friends, you can guess when he plays with this.\
 /!\ if the profile of the person is not in public anything will work.\
 so there is three settings:\
 APPID="" #This is the ID of the steam game you want to keep an eye on.\